-Supporting our children and young people to enjoy schools links to the Council's key strategic priority around learning.
+Roxanne Scanlon Community Engagement and Project Officer Supporting our children and young people to enjoy schools links to the Council's key strategic priority around learning.
 The opportunities over the coming years in Thurrock mean that children and young people need to be able to learn and develop the skills that will mean they can engage fully with the regeneration agenda.
-The Education Support Strategy sets out the Local Authority's vision around how to work in partnership with schools and recognise them as part of the community network of support for residents across the LA.
+The Education Support Strategy sets out the Local Authority's vision around how work in partnership with schools and recognise them as part of the community network of support for residents across the LA.

-As this is a new strategy, we have produced an equalities impact assessment to support this work across local communities.
+As this is a new strategy we have produced an equalities impact assessment to support this work across local communities.

-7.4 Other implications (where significant) - i.e. Section 17, Risk Assessment, Health Impact Assessment, Sustainability, IT, Environmental
+7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder, and Impact on Looked After Children